Pamukkale is famous for its snow-white travertine terrace formations and thermal springs with healing water.

 There are three entrances to Hierapolis-Pamukkale: the south entrance, the north entrance, and the Pamukkale town entrance.
 They grant access to Pamukkale's travertine terraces as well as to the ruins of the ancient city of Hierapolis.

 Pamukkale is located 2 kilometers from the city of Denizli in southwestern Turkey.
-From Antalya, there are various way to reach Pamukkale.
+From Antalya, there are various ways to reach Pamukkale.

 Book a Day Trip

 A day trip is the easiest way to get to Pamukkale from Antalya.
 1 and 2-day tours to Pamukkale-Hierapolis depart daily from all over Antalya, including Alanya, Kaş, Side, and Belek.
 The trips are usually by bus.
-From Alanya or Side you will spend about 5 to 6 hours on the tour bus.
+From Alanya or Side, you will spend about 5 to 6 hours on the tour bus.
+Book your day tour here!

 Book a Bus Ticket